alannchang/reach-mastermind2024/README.md

 - consistency and reproducibility across different OSes
 - easier to run applications relying on multiple services

-Nginx was used for load balancing (round robin).
+Nginx was used for load balancing (round robin) for both game server and number factory clusters.

 UUID was used over IP addresses as an identifier for unique game sessions for the following reasons:
 - Two or more users who share the same IP address (e.g. same household, same router) would not be able